aliu35/Multi-thread-Online-Chat-Service/README.md

 # Multi-thread Online Chat Service

+### Author
+  - Kevin Liu - aliu35
-Author: Kevin Liu - aliu35, Pierce Zajac - pzajac2, Chris Janowski - cjanow3
+  - Pierce Zajac - pzajac2
+  - Chris Janowski - cjanow3

 Multi-threaded online chat service for CS 342 Project 5.
 Application uses RSA encryption/decryption for message security.
 Chat service allow users to enter chat room with self assigned username to chat with all members in the chat room.
 Message updates in real time.
 Application written in Java.

-# How to use chat service
+### How to use chat service

 First, start up the server side application.